-- Take decorations down gradually. - Plan pleasurable activities to shift to after Christmas. - Maintain a Christmas area in the house for some weeks after the event.
+- Take decorations down gradually - Plan pleasurable activities to shift to after Christmas - Maintain a Christmas area in the house for some weeks after the event

-- Use the same visual timetable and countdown approach to forthcoming events and activities. - Even if you don't prolong Christmas into January, have a visual timetable that shows when different things will go away/come down etc. - If a person has been away from home for some of the festive period but needs to be part of taking down the decorations, save some for them to do. - If it works best to take all the decorations down on Christmas night, then do that rather than trying to hold out until the traditional time. - Think about what's worked this year and what's not worked.
+- Use the same visual timetable and countdown approach to forthcoming events and activities - Even if you don't prolong Christmas into January, have a visual timetable that shows when different things will go away/come down etc. - Think about what's worked this year and what's not worked.
 Use this Working/ Not Working tool to record and plan for a more enjoyable festive season next year and beyond.

-The Working/ Not Working tool

-▶ Free template download
+The Working/ Not Working tool ► Free template download

-Other Resources
+Other Resources & Links

-- A webinar in which members of the United Response Practice Development team discuss some of the issues raised in this guide is available now on YouTube. - The National Autistic Society have published some great Christmas tips for autistic people and their families - Other useful United Response resources include: - Foundations of Good Support Structure - Foundations of Good Support Communication - YouTube Lots of
+- The National Autistic Society have published some great Christmas tips for autistic people and their families - Autism NI have a range of fun resources which may be helpful - Other useful United Response resources include: - Foundations of Good Support Structure - Foundations of Good Support Communication

-Lots of useful videos on Active Support, Structure and Communication are available on the United Response Practice Development YouTube channel
+YouTube Lots of useful videos on Active Support, Structure and Communication are available on the United Response Practice Development YouTube channel